 Here are some of the things the Lake John Association Board of Directors, Section Reps and volunteers have on its’ year to year “to do list” to keep Lake John’s beauty for future generations.

 2) We are members of MN Lakes & Rivers which is involved in lobbying efforts to lower taxes, control invasives, create grant funding, to maintain & improve lake quality.

-11) Two loon nests have been built/anchored & are watched to aid the loons we are so blessed with.
+9) One loon nest has been built/anchored & is watched to aid the loons we are so blessed with.

 We can always use more volunteers and funds to provide these services.